 The expectation is that Sand Valley’s putting course will open for the 2024 season, in concert with Sedge Valley.
 As anticipation builds for this behemoth, here’s a rundown of the biggest putting courses in the U.S., all of which can trace their roots back to the Himalayas at St Andrews:

 The Bucket, Streamsong Resort (Bowling Green, Fla.)—approximately 102,000 square feet

-The second putting course at the Streamsong Golf Resort in central Florida was recently announced in conjunction with its new short course from Bill Coore and Ben Crenshaw.
+The second putting course at the Streamsong Golf Resort in central Florida will open in conjunction with its new short course from Bill Coore and Ben Crenshaw.
 The Coore & Crenshaw team is overseeing construction of The Bucket, named for the dragline buckets used to mine phosphate ore at the property long ago.
-The first routing plan puts the course at around 2.3 acres, or almost twice the size of the resort’s Gauntlet putting green behind the clubhouse for the Black course.
+The routing plan puts the course at around 2.3 acres, or almost twice the size of the resort’s Gauntlet putting green behind the clubhouse for the Black course.

 The Punchbowl, Bandon Dunes Golf Resort (Bandon, Ore.)—approximately 100,000 square feet

 Adjacent to the first tee at Pacific Dunes, the Punchbowl sprawls across two-plus acres of rolling turf, humps, and natural hollows.
 Doak and Jim Urbina, who built both Pacific Dunes and Old Macdonald at Bandon Dunes, also oversaw the creation of this wild putting course near the Oregon coast that opened in 2014.
 Guests have easy access to the Pacific Grill, which overlooks the ever-changing 18-hole putting layout, while there’s also often an on-course beverage service during play.
 Wrought-iron drink holders mark the start of each hole, a touch that’s now become commonplace at many other of these popular post-golf gathering spots.